neogeny/TatSu/README.rst

 |TatSu| is a tool that takes grammars in a variation of `EBNF`_ as input, and
 outputs `memoizing`_ (`Packrat`_) `PEG`_ parsers in `Python`_.

+Why use a PEG_ parser?
+Because `regularn languages`_ (those parsable with Python's ``re`` package) *"cannot count"*.
+Any language with nested structures or with balancing of demarcatiors requires more than regular expressions to be parsed.

 |TatSu| can compile a grammar stored in a string into a
 ``tatsu.grammars.Grammar`` object that can be used to parse any given input, much like the `re`_ module does with regular expressions, or it can generate a Python_ module that implements the parser.